|

 This PT Boat was acquired in 2007, and it came close to containing the proper amount and type of soldiers depicted in the Playthings insert.
 Only one soldier was missing, but the set included a painted WWI #512 Rifleman, Marching, in khaki, plus six of the WWII transition pieces in an assortment of bright colors with painted details.
 For my photo, I've replaced them with all blue-uniformed figures.
 These blue figures are probably the closest that Beton ever came to producing a navy.
 The PT Boat came inside a box, and possibly some slight assembly was required.
 The set sold for $1.00 and contained eight soldiers.

-The great majority of the boxed sets that were produced during the 1950s focused on the newly designed pieces that included zoo, circus, farm, and larger mounted figures.
-Most of the original standing soldiers, along with the cowboys and Indians, were also redesigned and given integral bases.
-These all came out in new display boxes, but the only items that could be considered true playsets during the 1950s were three circus related sets.
-Richard O'Brien pictured them in his 1997 Collecting American-Made Toy Soldiers No. 3.
+The great majority of the boxed sets that were produced during the 1950s focused on the newly designed pieces that included circus, farm, and larger mounted figures.
+These all came out in newly designed boxes, but the only items that could be considered true playsets during the ‘50s were three circus related sets.
+Richard O’Brien pictured them in his 1997 Collecting American-Made Toy Soldiers No. 3.
 The three photos are from the Beton Archives and include a Beton Circus Tent and two cardboard Circus Wagons.
-It's hard to consider these individual wagons to be "sets," unless they were sold with more animals than the wagons could accommodate.
-The two archive photos seem to indicate that this was the case.
+It’s hard to consider these individual wagons to be “sets,” unless they were sold with more animals than the wagons could accommodate.
+The two archives photos seem to indicate that this was the case.

 Tent and Assorted Circus Animals, Set #ZT-151

-The first circus set in O'Brien's 1997 book is a large, cardboard Beton Circus Tent with printed sideshow posters, ticket seller, and large audience.
+The first circus set in O'Brien's 1997 book is a large, cardboard Beton Circus Tent with printed sideshow posters, ticket seller, and a large audience.
 The photo shows the following Beton figures included with the set: seven animals, two Clowns, a Trainer, and a small mounted Cowboy with Lasso.
-I've included a scan of a photocopy of a copyright 1955 Beton catalogue that I have that shows an advertisment for this same set.
+I've included a scan of a photocopy of the circa-1955 Beton catalogue that I have that shows an advertisement for this same set.
 It gives the measurements of the box as 12 inches by 5-1/4 inches by 10-3/4 inches and a suggested retail price of $1.49.

 Beton Circus Animal Wagon, Set #ZW-81

 I acquired this version of the Circus Wagon in 2003, and although it should accommodate only two of the Small Circus Animals, there were three included in the purchase.
-These 3 were the Bear, Lion, and Kangaroo.
+These three were the Bear, Lion, and Kangaroo.
 I've pictured this set with a larger assortment of six small animals based on the archives photo.
 The wagon is made of a very thin cardboard, and the bars and wheels tend to collapse.
-The catalogue number hasn't shown up on a list, but is printed on the bottom of the wagon.
-This number follows the wholesale handling box #Z-80 for two dozen assorted Small Circus Animals, as shown in my 1955 catalogue photocopy.
+The catalogue number hasn't shown up on a list, but it is printed on the bottom of the wagon.
+This number follows the wholesale handling box #Z-80 for two dozen assorted Small Circus Animals, as shown in the circa-1955 catalogue.

 Beton Circus Animal Wagon, possibly Set #ZW-181